nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 - 3a.
-AddressBook detects an error in the entered data.
+SalesPunch detects an error in the entered data.

   - 3a1.
-AddressBook requests for the correct data.
+SalesPunch requests for the correct data.
   - 3a2.
 User enters new data.
   - Steps 3a1-3a2 are repeated until the data entered is correct.
   - Use case resumes from step 4.